 Electric kettles are convenient and easy to use.
-Just add water and in just minutes you have boiling water for tea, instant soups, recipes, or cleaning.
+Just add water and in minutes you have boiling water for tea, instant soups, recipes, or cleaning.
 Because the kettle has a pouring spout, it is even more convenient than the microwave.
 But as with any small appliance, it does need a bit of cleaning to keep the interior and exterior in top shape.
-Removing any mineral build-up, bacteria and mold is vital for great tasting hot water.
+Removing any mineral build-up, bacteria and mold are vital for great-tasting hot water.

 The build-up of minerals inside a kettle from water is called kettle furring.
 It tastes almost as disgusting as it sounds.
 Luckily, cleaning is simple with just a few products you probably have in the pantry.

 The frequency of cleaning will depend upon how often you use your kettle.
 The exterior should be wiped down to remove smudges and splatters at least once a week.
 If you are using it daily to heat water, the kettle should be descaled to remove hard water minerals at least four times a year.
 If the kettle has a water filter or cartridge, it should be cleaned every other month or as recommended by the manufacturer.

 - Non-abrasive sponge or bottle brush